-The overall estimated cost for Phase I development at Old Town is \$13 million.
+The overall estimated cost for the first phase of development at Old Town is \$10 million.
 The estimate includes construction, design, permitting, project management, construction administration, and a 30% contingency.
-Major line items that will be completed in this phase and corresponding estimated costs are outlined below:
+Major line items that will be completed in this phase and corresponding costs are outlined below:

-- \$920,000 for the day-use recreation area, parking, and restroom - 3.3 million for the Old Town historic site trails - \$8.7 million for the fishing lagoon, trails, parking, and restroom
+- \$2.7 million for the day-use recreation area, parking, restroom, Old Town trail system, and signs - \$5.5 million for the fishing lagoon, trails, parking, and restroom